troy896/magisk-files/note.md

- ## Magisk f757317b-delta by HuskyDG
+ ## Magisk 2a2c2370-delta by HuskyDG

 ### What is new?

-- Move tuning f2fs to boot completed stage
+- Synchronized with official magisk source

 ### Diffs to official Magisk